nickovs/lambDoH/README.md

 Deploying `lambDoH` requires an [Amazon Web Services](https://aws.amazon.com) account.
 If you don't have an account you need to create one before continuing.

-Before installing you also need to make sure that you have all of the necessary dependencies installed.
+Before installing you also need to make sure that you have all of the necessary dependencies installed, including Python3.
+(MacOS before Catalina defaulted to Python 2).
 You can do this by executing:

 ```
 pip install chalice